-You use an authoring tool to create eLearning courses.
-That is where their utility ends.
-They are not designed to help you share your newly developed courses with your audience.
-However, they will enable you to export your content, so you can upload it to another compliant system and distribute it to your learners.
-In most cases, this will be a learning management system, such as The Academy LMS.
+Instead, they enable you to export your content so that you can upload it to other compliant systems.
+You can then use these systems to distribute the content to your learners.
+In most cases, this will be a learning management system, such as Growth Engineering LMS.

-As previously noted, there are a variety of standards and specifications for eLearning courses.
-These specifications define the communication between your course and the host system (such as a learning management system).
 Your authoring tool should enable you to export your content to meet a variety of specifications.
-We have detailed the key standards below.
+We have detailed the key standards below:

 - AICC: This stands for Aviation Industry Computer-Based Training Committee.
 If an eLearning course is AICC compliant, then it meets the guidelines and recommendations that were set by this committee back in 1993.
 Unfortunately, the AICC no longer update or maintain this specification.

 - SCORM: This acronym stands for Sharable Content Object Reference Model.
 The United States Department of Defense created this specification back in 1999.
 Both SCORM 1.2 and 2004 remain very popular to this day, despite the rise of newer and more advanced specifications.

 - xAPI: This is a relatively new specification for eLearning courses.
 It stands for Experience API.
 You may also hear it referred to as ‘Tin Can API’.
 It captures more data than SCORM and includes the ability to record information relating to informal learning experiences.
 It also helps to make learning data more portable, as it can be easily transferred to different Learning Record Stores.